Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Managing Chair Compatibility

 Here is the most annoying part of using an anti-fatigue mat: you have to deal with it when you want to sit down.
 You cannot roll caster wheels over a 3/4-inch thick foam pad.
-If you transition between sitting and standing frequently, you need a mat lightweight enough to effortlessly kick under your desk with one foot.
+If you transition between sitting and standing frequently, you need a mat lightweight enough to easily kick under your desk with one foot.
 Heavy gel mats require you to bend down.

 Footwear Dictates Surface Texture